JPro-one/JPro-Samples/README.md

   auth0 | Login with [Auth0](https://auth0.com/).
 Read the [readme](https://github.com/JPro-one/JPro-Samples/tree/master/auth0) for more details. | ---
-  suneditor | Example on how to integrate a html richtext editor - [suneditor]() in this case. | [link](https://www.jfx-ensemble.com/sample/jpro-samples/JPro_Suneditor) gps | Shows how to retrieve gps location and use it to show a map. | [link](https://www.jfx-ensemble.co/sample/jpro-samples/JPro_GeoLocation)
+  suneditor | Example on how to integrate a html richtext editor - [suneditor]() in this case. | [link](https://www.jfx-ensemble.com/sample/jpro-samples/JPro_Suneditor) gps | Shows how to retrieve gps location and use it to show a map. | [link](https://www.jfx-ensemble.co/sample/jpro-samples/JPro_GeoLocation) pwa | Install your Website as a desktop/mobile app!
+Read the [readme](https://github.com/JPro-one/JPro-Samples/tree/master/pwa) for more details.